 A less invasive alternative would be hair transplant surgery.
 This would involve transferring hair from the donor area to the region of the head where the original hairline exists.

 If you are considering a hair transplant, RHRLI is the only hair loss treatment center on Long Island that has the ARTAS® System.
-Our procedure is called robotic follicular unit extraction (RFUE).
+Our procedure is called robotic Follicular Unit Excision (RFUE).
 It’s less painful than traditional surgical techniques used in hair transplantation with a much shorter recovery time.
 Patients usually resume normal activity in a day or two.

-RFUE is more accurate than other forms of follicular unit extraction (FUE) because it employs sophisticated robotic technology as opposed to manually operated systems.
+RFUE is more accurate than other forms of Follicular Unit Excision (FUE) because it employs sophisticated robotic technology as opposed to manually operated systems.

 It will give you a healthier looking head of hair.
 If you’re concerned about a high or receding hairline or any type of hair loss, contact the experts at RHRLI today.